omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 > -- https://www.investopedia.com/terms/a/atomic-swaps.asp

 In general, atomic swaps take place between different block chains, for exchanging tokens with no trust of each other.
-Channels defined in OmniBOLT can be funded by any token issued on OmniLayer, so if one needs to trade his tokens, say USDT, wither other's Bitcoins, both parties are required to acknowledge receipt of funds of USDT and BTC, within a specified timeframe using a cryptographic hash function.
-If one of the involved parties fails to confirm the transaction within the timeframe, then the entire transaction is voided, and funds are not exchanged, refunded to original account.
+Channels defined in OmniBOLT can be funded by any token issued on OmniLayer.
+If one needs to trade his tokens, say USDT, for some one else's Bitcoins, both parties are required to acknowledge receipt of funds of USDT and BTC, within a specified timeframe using a cryptographic hash function.
+If one of the involved parties fails to confirm the transaction within the timeframe, then the entire transaction is voided, and funds are not exchanged, but refunded to original account.
 The latter action ensures to remove counterparty risk.

 The standard swap procedure between channels is: